 Project date: 2016

-The project set out to test a number of approaches to engaging a cross-section of a community in thinking about the future of their place and to using design to prototype local ideas and solutions.
+Prototyping Utopias set out to test a number of approaches to engaging a cross-section of a community in thinking about the future of their place and to using design to prototype local ideas and solutions.

 The Glass-House and the Open University are involved as lead partners in a five-year project, Empowering Design Practices, through which we are working with Bow Church in east London to support them in thinking about how to unlock the potential of their building for wider community use.
 A call for participation in the AHRC’s Utopia-themed research festival offered a new opportunity to work with Bow Church and other local organisations to engage the community in exploring their broad ideals for great places, and in imagining what the future of Bow might be through a Utopian lens.
 The project tested a two-stage process of dreaming and prototyping diverse community-led utopias within a particular real-life locality.